A Deep-Generative Hybrid Model to Integrate Multimodal and Dynamic Connectivity for Predicting Spectrum-Level Deficits in Autism: Experimental Evaluation and Results:

 \textbf{{Clinical Interpretability.}} Fig.~\ref{ADOS_NL} (top) illustrates four representative subnetworks learned in $\mathbf{B}$.
+(We have included the complete set of sub-network characterizations in Fig. 2 in the Supplementary Document.)
 Regions storing positive values are anticorrelated with negative regions.
 Subnetwork~$1$ includes regions from the default mode network (DMN), which has been widely reported in ASD \cite{nebel2016intrinsic}.
 Subnetwork~$2$ exhibits contributions from higher order visual processing and sensorimotor areas, concurring with behavioral reports of reduced visual-motor integration in ASD \cite{nebel2016intrinsic}.
 Subnetworks~$3$ exhibits contributions from the central executive control network and insula, believed to be essential for switching between goal-directed and self-referential behavior \cite{sridharan2008critical}.
 Subnetwork~$4$ includes prefrontal and DMN regions, along with subcortical areas: associated with social-emotional regulation \cite{pouw2013link}.
 Fig.~\ref{ADOS_NL} (bottom left) illustrates the learned attentions output by the A-ANN for all $57$ patients during testing.
 We group patients with shorter scans in the first few rows of the plot.
 We have blackened the rest of the time points for these patients.
 The colorbar indicates the strength of the attention weights.
 The flagged non-zero weights denote intervals of the scan considered especially relevant for prediction.
 We observe that the network highlights the start of the scan for several patients, while it prefers focusing on the end of the scan for some others.
 This is indicative of the underlying patient heterogeneity.

 Lastly, we illustrate the variation of the network strength for a patient in the cohort over the scan duration in Fig.~\ref{ADOS_NL} (bottom right).
 Each solid colored line corresponds to one of the $15$ sub-networks.
 Over the scan duration, each network cycles through phases of activity and relative inactivity.
 Thus, only a few networks at each time step contribute to the patient's dynamic connectivity profile.
 This parallels the transient brain-states hypothesis in dynamic rs-fMRI connectivity \cite{damaraju2014dynamic}, with active states as corresponding sub-networks in $\mathbf{B}$.